Monday, May 21, 2007

 Mr. Smith Goes to Washington; drama / satire, USA, 1939; D: Frank Capra, S: James Stewart, Jean Arthur, Claude Rains, Edward Arnold, Thomas Mitchell

-Bitter and subversive political satire "Mr. Smith Goes to Washington", which won only one Oscar for best screenplay out of 11 nominations, is not on the same level as Frank Capra's masterpiece "It Happened One Night" but it still clearly demonstrates the underrated talent of that director.
+Bitter and subversive political satire, one of the best movies of all time, "Mr. Smith Goes to Washington" even today clearly demonstrates the underrated talent of the director Frank Capra, who once again gave an ode to humanity and morality, without ever turning explicitly preachy.
 The clever story about an evil tycoon, Taylor, who "buys" Senators in order to model and change the laws by his own will and secure himself financial profit is truly unbelievably visionary for its time and even relevant today, causing some critics to say that "Mr. Smith should visit Washington again".
-Some have attacked the film for being "unpatriotic" in showing the corrupt politicians, completely missing the point since it's simply a warning of what can happen if corruption or even plutocracy prevail in politics.
-As always, Capra has humanity and sympathy for his characters and offers a moral message: from the sequence in which the naive Smith is walking through Washington and admiring its monuments and what they stand for up until the bitter, electrifying finale where Taylor is controlling the newspapers and uses that control to spread lies and put the reputation of the good hero through the mud (even preventing the other newspapers that claim the opposite!) while at the same time elevating the evil Senators, the movie raises an interesting point and proves to be excellent all the way through, and James Stewart plays his role with bravura.
+Some have attacked the film for being "unpatriotic" in showing the corrupt politicians, completely missing the point since it's simply a warning of what can happen if corruption, selfishness or even plutocracy prevail in politics.
+As always, Capra has emotions and sympathy for his characters and offers a moral message: from the sequence in which the naive Smith is walking through Washington and admires its monuments and what they stand for, up until the bitter, electrifying finale where Taylor is controlling the newspapers and uses that control to spread lies and put the reputation of the good hero through the mud (even preventing the other newspapers that claim the opposite!) while at the same time elevating the evil Senators, the movie raises an interesting point and proves to be excellent all the way through, and James Stewart plays his role with bravura, especially in the unforgettable sequence where he holds a long speech in the Senate.